Reviews You Can Rely On

 Credit: Tara Reddinger-Adams

 The dot pattern on the outsole of the Freerider Pro is shallow enough to hold pedal pins that are worn or broken off.
-While this may seem trivial, we did find that not all shoes tested were able to interface so well with worn or broken pins because the depth of the tread pattern was deeper.
+While this may seem trivial, we found that not all shoes tested could interface so well with worn or broken pins because the depth of the tread pattern was deeper.
 We were also impressed with the durability of the shoe's outsole.
-Unlike other models of shoes we have worn over the years, the outsole of the Freerider Pro held up incredibly well throughout product testing and had no visible marking from our pedal pins after two months of use helping it to earn high marks in this metric.
+Unlike other models of shoes we have worn over the years, the outsole of the Freerider Pro held up incredibly well throughout product testing and had no visible marking from our pedal pins after two months of use.

-five ten freerider pro for women mountain bike flat shoes review - our testers were impressed with the grip and how connected to the...
+five ten freerider pro for women - our testers were impressed with the grip and how connected to the...

 Our testers were impressed with the grip and how connected to the pedal we felt.